FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/SOLUTION.md

 - on `409 AlreadyExists`, reread and reconcile instead of returning success immediately
 - when no slot name is reusable, do short bounded polling for actual slot release
 - keep cleanup and slot reuse separate from correctness-critical handoff
+- add a periodic authenticated sweep entrypoint that repairs stale pinned successors on quiet branches

 ### Job Template